joao-ppe/42-so_long/README.md

   <img src="https://i.imgur.com/wPFCswz.gif" alt="SO_LONG_GIF">
 </div>

 To run the program, you need to select a map from the existing ones or the one that you've created.
-For that, you need to put the it's filename, extension and directory.
+For that, you need to put its filename, extension and directory.

 For *mandatory*:
 ```bash